camunda/camunda-platform-helm/.github/ISSUE_TEMPLATE/issue_report_template.md

 <!-- If possible add the full logs related to the issue. -->

 **Environment:**

+**Please note: Without the following info, it's hard to resolve the issue and probably it will be closed.**

 - Platform: <!-- [e.g. GCP, AWS, etc] -->
 - Helm CLI version: <!-- [e.g. 3.10.0] -->
 - Chart version: <!-- [e.g. 8.x.x] -->
-- Values file: <!-- [e.g. include or link to the used values file] -->
+- Values file: <!-- [e.g. include or link to your values file] -->